thehyve/transmart-core/API_documentation.md

-get single concept | GET `/studies/{studyName}/concepts/{conceptPath}` | returns information on one concept for a study get all subjects | GET `/studies/{studyName}/subjects` | returns information on all subjects for a study get single subject | GET `/studies/{studyName}/subjects/{subjectId}` | returns information on one subject for a study get all observations | GET `/studies/{studyName}/observations` | returns all clinical observation values for a study get observations for single concept | GET `/studies/{studyName}/concepts/{conceptPath}/observations` | returns clinical observation values for one concept for a study get index of highdim data for single concept| GET `/studies/{studyName}/concepts/{conceptPath}/highdim` | returns index with the available datatype and projections for this highdim concept for a study
+get single concept | GET `/studies/{studyName}/concepts/{conceptPath}` | returns information on one concept for a study get all subjects | GET `/studies/{studyName}/subjects` | returns information on all subjects for a study get single subject | GET `/studies/{studyName}/subjects/{subjectId}` | returns information on one subject for a study get subjects with concept | GET `/studies/{studyName}/concepts/{conceptPath}/subjects` | returns the subjects which have data for this concept get all observations | GET `/studies/{studyName}/observations` | returns all clinical observation values for a study get observations for single concept | GET `/studies/{studyName}/concepts/{conceptPath}/observations` | returns clinical observation values for one concept for a study get index of highdim data for single concept| GET `/studies/{studyName}/concepts/{conceptPath}/highdim` | returns index with the available datatype and projections for this highdim concept for a study